ArthurHlt/tts-watson-ros/README.md

-# stt-watson
+# tts-watson-ros
-Speech to text using watson in python with websocket and record from microphone
+Text to speech using watson for ros.

 ## Requirements